SparkBotDev/logging-library-plugins/packages/base/README.md

 @sparkbot/plugin-logger is already included in the Spark⚡️Bot codebase, and the package should not be removed as it contains necessary interfaces for all other plugins to operate.

-To configure your Spark⚡️Bot to use @sparkbot/plugin-logger you just need to update `sparkbot.config.ts`:
+To configure your Spark⚡️Bot to use @sparkbot/plugin-logger you need to update `sparkbot.config.ts`, the level you set for logging level is the lowest type you want.

 ```ts
 loggingLibraryPlugin: {